CalinCatuta/CalinCatuta/README.md

 in the field of web development as a front-end developer.
 I would prefer it to be remote, but I am also open to a hybrid or physical way of working.
 I'm self-taught, and I want to become a full-stack in the future.
-I love video games and football,  and I make a lot of jokes.
+I love video games and football.

 ---